MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/how-to-manage-office-365-proplus-channels-for-it-pros.md

 ms.collection:
 ---

-# How to manage Office 365 ProPlus Channels for IT pros
+# Field notes: How to manage Office 365 ProPlus Channels for IT pros

+> [!NOTE]
+> Field notes are created by Microsoft experts in the field who work with enterprise customers to deploy Office.

 We recommend that enterprise customers include validation as a part of their Office 365 ProPlus deployment processes.
 Microsoft provides "channels" that control the rate of change of features and quality fixes.
 For most customer deployments, this means a minimum of two channels, such as Semi-Annual Channel and Semi-Annual Channel (Targeted).
 Many IT pros broadly deploy a single channel (usually Semi-Annual Channel) and use Group Policy to assign validation computers to a faster channel, such as Semi-Annual Channel (Targeted).
 In this way, they can preview what’s coming four months before production release.